Adelaide United FC: 2018–present: Cup success and beyond

+During the January transfer window, Adelaide lost numerous key players: Bernardo terminated his contract to sign for Macarthur FC, Steven Hall was signed by Brighton & Hove Albion's youth team, Alexandar Popovic was signed by Korean side Gwangju, and starting goalkeeper Joe Gauci signed for Aston Villa for an undisclosed fee.
+The second half of the season saw United drop towards the bottom of the ladder, going winless for seven consecutive matches, breaking their streak with a 1–0 win away to Newcastle Jets, and a first home win in three months against Western United thanks to a Nestory Irankunda hat-trick, who became the youngest hat-trick scorer in A-League history, and the second youngest in Australian national league history.

 Sponsors

 Adelaide United's 2009–10 playing kit didn't feature a sponsor on the front of their kit.
 Towards the end of the season, United signed a deal with Jim's Group which saw the Jim's Plumbing logo feature on the front of United's home and away kits.
 The deal only lasted for the remainder of the season as the logo wasn't displayed on Adelaide's home or away kits in the 2010–11 season.

 On 16 December 2010, Coopers Brewery announced that their logo would feature on the front of the jersey for the remainder of the season, in a deal worth to be around $200,000.

 As of 1 April 2011, all A-League clubs were able to negotiate new kit supplier deals as the previous contract with Reebok had elapsed and as such, Adelaide United negotiated a 3-year deal with Erreà.

 On 2 March 2012, the club announced Legea as the official kit suppliers for their 2012 Asian Champions League campaign.
-Legea are exclusively supplying all of the team's authentic on-field and off-field apparel for the clubs 6 ACL group-stage matches.
+Legea exclusively supplied all of the team's authentic on-field and off-field apparel for the club's 6 ACL group-stage matches.

+On 16 September 2020, Adelaide United announced a partnership with Guangzhou-based sportswear manufacturer UCAN to manufacture and supply the club's playing, training, and travel wear.
+Since that same year, Flinders University feature on the front of the home kit, whilst Australian Outdoor Living feature on the front of the away kit.